inxilpro/cmorrell-com/resources/views/markdown/tale/intro.md

 been involved in [big Twitter threads about it](https://twitter.com/aarondfrancis/status/1652457709319471105), and have been talking about it with friends and coworkers non-stop lately.

-One thing that keeps coming up is the question of a “good, simple example” of the value of event sourcing.
+One thing that keeps coming up is the question of a “good, straightforward example” of the value of event sourcing.
 And I think I came up with one!

 So let's set the stage: